Protecting your mobile device

 - Disable Bluetooth when it is not actively transmitting information and switch Bluetooth devices to hidden mode Bluetooth lets you wirelessly connect to devices and transfer information over short distances.
 For Bluetooth to work, devices need to see each other and then connect.
 It is best to leave your phone in undiscoverable mode (hidden) so that it is only visible when you specifically need other people or devices to see it.
 This means that hackers cannot easily see your phone and attempt to connect to it

 - Delete all information stored in a device prior to discarding, exchanging, or donating it to charity.
 In particular, you should remove any Trinity Wi-Fi or email settings you have stored.

 - Know how to report lost or stolen devices immediately.
 If you lose your device then it may be possible to remotely wipe personal data from it.
 For example, staff would be able to make use of a feature through the staff Exchange email service to remotely wipe the device.
 For more information please contact the IT Service Desk.

-- When connecting to the internet using Wi-Fi on a mobile device always try to use an encrypted network that requires a password and which you are sure is operated by a reputable provider.
-Configure your settings so that that your phone asks permission to join a new wireless network.
+- When connecting to the internet using Wi-Fi on a mobile device always try to use an encrypted network that requires a password and that you are sure is operated by a reputable provider.
+Configure your settings so that your phone asks permission to join a new wireless network.

-- Devices which cannot be securely configured should not be used to store confidential information whether that is your own private personal information e.g. bank account details, credit card numbers or confidential Trinity documents which you may be entrusted with in the course of your employment in Trinity.
+- Devices that cannot be securely configured should not be used to store confidential information whether that is your own private personal information e.g. bank account details, credit card numbers, or confidential Trinity documents which you may be entrusted with in the course of your employment in Trinity.